sebastienbarre/eslint-config/README.md

 A personal [ESLint] config, but with ESLint itself and all the necessary shareable config, plugins, and parser as dependencies.

-Provides a `lint` command which runs ESLint with this module's `.eslintrc` in the context of this module's dependencies, so I don't have to manage these dependencies in every project.
+Provides an `eslint` command which runs ESLint with this module's `.eslintrc` in the context of this module's dependencies, so I don't have to manage these dependencies in every project.

 [![NPM][_self_:npm:badge]][_self_:npm]